osman245/notes/Frontend/JavaScript/JavaScript_Basics/JavaScript_Basics_03.md

 - Classes
 - ES6 Modules

-### To define objects, it most cases its best to use object literals
+### To define objects, in most cases its best to use object literals

 E.g)